ggliv/cchs-tsa/README.md

   - Bug fixing (spacing on index)
   - Make sure hrefs are portable (../index.php rather than /index.php)
   - Change <center> tag to something more modern in vex.html and shpe.html while still not breaking things
-  - Find some way to align things to the left and right in css like we did before in cchs-tsa/index.html
+  - Find some way to align things to the left and right *in css* like we did before in cchs-tsa/index.html.
+Current solution is not valid (according to Nu)
+.